 We headed for The Wild West and spent some time acting as Cowboys.
 You'll see some of the children taking part in a rather...umm...odd...rituals within the chapel.
 I'll blame the Mayan History lessons with the sacrifices for that inspiration.
 Other children decided to ride some of the horses - look out for Mr Fifield who decided to have a go too (sighs...)
 We intended to only spend 20 minutes there but we ended up staying longer.

 A particular disappointment for one child was when we visited 'Rumpus Mansion'.
 The poor child had heard 'Rhombus Mansion' and was looking forward to a house of shapes.
 I suppose at least they were revising their shape knowledge.

 This evening we arrived at Sandown beach and children reacted to the news that they had more than an hour to play on the sand and paddle in the sea.
 This led to the following questions:

 -How do we paddle?

 -What do we do if our feet get sand on them?

 -What do I do if I don't like sand?

 Those same children were soon having the best of times burying each other in the sand, building sandcastles and paddling in the sea.
-Paddling in the sea took on a new dimension with one child removing trainers but keeping their socks on, while another didn't bother with the removal of shoes!
+Mrs Healy is absolutely mortified as she was telling the staff about how warm the sea is.
+Unfortunately, the children owned up to using the sea as a 'bathroom' which explains the warmth.

 The children are now in their rooms with the lights off.
-We're hoping for more children asleep at a better time!
+We're hoping for more sleep for us all tomorrow!